chcwww/CV_SURF/README.md

 5. output - The output of surf_naive.py will locate here

 6. ntpu_result - The outputs of surf_match_adv.py will locate here

+This project was uploaded to GitHub on April 14, 2024.